EdAlita/lung_registration/README.md

 ## Achivements

-- Third place on the Non rigid 3D Lung CT registration challenge.
+- 3rd place on the Non rigid 3D Lung CT registration challenge.
-    - First place of the elastik algorithm
+    - 1st place of the elastik algorithm

 ## License
 This project is licensed under the Creative Common Lincense - see the [LICENSE.md](LICENSE) file for details.